Loading...

 Apple Needs TomTom's TeleAtlas Maps to Compete with Google Maps

-The iPhone and iPad manufacturer Apple might buy the GPS navigation firm TomTom / TeleAtlas as it needs their mapping assets to compete with Google Maps.
+The iPhone and iPad manufacturer Apple might buy the GPS navigation firm TomTom / TeleAtlas as it needs its mapping assets to compete with Google Maps.
 Analyst Ben Wood is out with some interesting predictions for 2011, including one that cash-rich Apple (AAPL) will by GPS firm TomTom.
-Wood, formerly at Gartner, is a top wireless industry analysts, and I’m not just saying that so he returns my calls.
-Better yet, you could expect a wave of useful location-based features to reach MobileMe, third party apps, and, of course, Apple's iAds system.
-And, of course, such a purchase could assist Apple should it decide to make a stab at the auto-electronics market.
+Wood, formerly at Gartner, is a top wireless industry analyst, and I’m not just saying that so he returns my calls.
+Better yet, you could expect a wave of useful location-based features to reach MobileMe, third-party apps, and, of course, Apple's iAds system.
+And, of course, such a purchase could assist Apple should it decide to take a stab at the auto-electronics market.

 Most moving violation tickets are issued on the spot by police officers who pull you over.
 However, automated enforcement traffic tickets such as red-light camera or speed camera tickets usually come through the regular mail and are sent to the registered owner of the vehicle.
 These tickets are not typically sent through certified mail in most cities.